Management-AND-Computer-Consultants/CB-TINT-SANTINT-DRIVER/JITPACK_SETUP.md

    - Ensure `gradlew`, `gradlew.bat`, and `gradle/wrapper/gradle-wrapper.jar` exist
    - Make sure gradle-wrapper.jar is the actual file, not just "PK"

-2. **"AAR files not found"**
+2. **"AAR file not found"**
-   - Ensure AAR files are committed to the repository
+   - Ensure AAR file is committed to the repository
-   - Check that they're not in .gitignore
+   - Check that it's not in .gitignore

 3. **"Build failed"**
    - Check the JitPack build logs